 Modern innovations in writing by hand have found a way for us to correct our thoughts on paper.
 Ever tried pens with inks you can erase?
+I personally love them, which is why I created this short list of the best erasable pen or pens out there.

-I first tried using a FriXion pen back in college and it changed the game for note-taking for me.
+I first tried using a Pilot FriXion erasable pen back in college and it changed the game for note-taking for me.
 At first, I thought using erasable pens with ink that disappear through rubbing would leave my paper creased, smudged, or even torn, but this Frixion pen made writing and erasing unbelievably smooth.

-Like the rest of Pilot’s FriXion brand of erasable pens, this pen is designed with thermo-sensitive gel ink that disappears with the brush of a rubber eraser.
+Like the rest of Pilot FriXion brand of erasable pens, this pen is designed with thermo-sensitive gel ink that disappears with the brush of a rubber eraser.
 Plus, it disappears clean too!
 I was so amazed at how neat the page looked after I erased the ink off my notebook the first time.

 If you are looking for an everyday pen with black ink for office or school, this is the pen to get!